tmathis720/Hydra/src/equation/docs/about_equation.md

-# Detailed Report on Integrating Expanded Equations into the Hydra Program

-## Introduction

-The Hydra program is designed as a general framework for simulating fluid dynamics using the Finite Volume Method (FVM) on unstructured meshes.
 The `Equation` module plays a central role in formulating and solving the governing equations, such as momentum, continuity, energy conservation, and turbulence models.

 This report provides a comprehensive overview of the `Equation` module's current structure and outlines a detailed plan for integrating additional components—specifically the energy equation and turbulence models—into the Hydra program.
 The goal is to extend the program's capabilities to support a broader range of physical phenomena while maintaining modularity and scalability.